 KKP will delete any emails relating to contact information received from stakeholders at the point we have saved the information onto the company server.
 It will store all of the contact information related to each project within a password protected document.
 Only those KKP employees designated as working on the project will have access to this information.

 If information needs to be taken off-site it will be done so, only within encrypted memory sticks.
-KKP will delete all contact information provided by stakeholders no longer than six months after the completion of the project.
+KKP will delete all contact information provided by stakeholders no longer than twelve months after the completion of the project.

 Contact information you have consented to provide